 If you would like to add columns to this DataPage, use the Insert button to add a New Section just after the first HTML Block.
 Change the column number as desired.
 Before the closing HTML Block add another New Section and reset the column number to one.

 Advanced: Using Parameters to dynamically hide sections

 You can also dynamically hide sections using received parameters

 - Create the HTML Block / HTML tables structure as before.
-In the footer a duplicate of the following code for every section in your DataPage.
+In the footer, insert a duplicate of the following code for every section in your DataPage.
 Replace the section number as needed.
 Make sure that all of the code is surrounded by script tags.